Tommy Pham Player Props: Diamondbacks vs. Padres

 Tommy Pham At The Plate

-- In 32.9% of his games this season, Pham has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in four contests.
+- In 33.7% of his games this season, Pham has notched at least one RBI.
+In seven of those games (8.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 22 games this year (26.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.